How to understand your business energy bills and work out what the charges mean

 The way you pay your energy bills can also affect the amount you pay overall, so it’s worth taking the time to consider how you pay for your energy and think about changing your payment method if it’ll save you money.

-There are a number of different methods of payment (listed on your bill), including:
+There are several different methods of payment (listed on your bill), including:

 Picking the right payment method for you can be as much about keeping costs down as it is about the convenience that certain methods can offer busy business owners.
 Contact your supplier if you feel another payment method may suit your business needs better.